nstogner/megamon/docs/README.md

 * Difficult to derive high level metrics (like MTTR) when baseline metrics like Up-ness of jobset containers / nodes require their own complex queries.
 * Difficult or impossible to derive metrics like Time-to-provisioning / Time-to-first-up with promql
 * Current metrics are very large (they require all Nodes to be published as individual metrics and aggregated later)

+## Errata

+* If a jobset has multiple TPU topologies, the label value will be the TPU topology of the last replicated job in the jobset.